LineaLabs/lineapy/docs/source/fundamentals/quickstart.rst

 .. include:: ../snippets/slack_support.rstinc

 Once LineaPy is installed and loaded, you are ready to start using the package.
-Let's use a simple example using the `Iris dataset <https://en.wikipedia.org/wiki/Iris_flower_data_set>`_ to demonstrate how to use LineaPy to 1) store a variable's history, 2) get its cleaned-up code, and 3) build an executable pipeline for the variable.
+Let's look at a simple example using the `Iris dataset <https://en.wikipedia.org/wiki/Iris_flower_data_set>`_ to demonstrate how to use LineaPy to 1) store a variable's history, 2) get its cleaned-up code, and 3) build an executable pipeline for the variable.

+The following development code fits a linear regression model to the Iris dataset:

 .. code:: python